FoxGroveMedia/CampsiteWebsite/src/pages/docs/bootstrap/index.md

    ```js
    import 'bootstrap';
    ```
-### Using Bootstrap in Your Campsite Project
+### Using Bootstrap in Your CampsiteJS Project
-To use Bootstrap in your Campsite project, simply add Bootstrap's classes to your HTML or templating files.
+To use Bootstrap in your CampsiteJS project, simply add Bootstrap's classes to your HTML or templating files.
 For example, you can create a button with Bootstrap classes like this:
 ```html
 <button class="btn btn-primary">
   Click Me